 Accounting & Audit

-Cypriot Companies are required to file on an annual basis their Audited Financial Statements to the Registrar of Companies and the Tax Department.
+Cyprus Companies are required to maintain accounting records of all their transactions and to file on an annual basis their Audited Financial Statements to the Registrar of Companies and the Tax Department.

 - The company tax rate for Cyprus is 12.5%.

 - Certain income types are also subject to a special contribution for defense.
-(Interest, Dividends, Royalties, Rents)
+(Interest, Dividends, Rents)

 - Temporary Tax is payable in two equal installments on the 31st July and 31st December of the current year, and Self-assessment tax (tax balance from the previous year) is payable on the 1st August (the following year).